finalist/liferay-lam/documentation.md

     create.customField (
         name: 'fieldTest',
-        type: 'String',
+	    type: CustomFieldType.TEXT,
         defaultValue: 'test',
         entityName: Entities.user,
         roles: [Roles.guest, Roles.user]
     )

 If the custom field called 'fieldTest' already exists, it will be overwritten.
 For each custom field you have to define a name, a type (string or integer are the only two supported types at this moment), an entity name (the supported entities are listed in the table below), a default value, and the roles that will be allowed to view and update the custom field.
 The newly created field will be added to the default Liferay instance.

+At the moment the following entities are supported:

 | Entity name | Lifery object |
 |---|---|